GandiTypo/Geometry-Calculator/README.md

 - Volume
 - Surface Area

-At the moment, the project currently supports circle area calculation.
+At the moment, the project supports circle area calculation as the first implemented feature.

 ## Getting Started